luexp/luexp/README.md

 Unusual medical doctor with a product-engineering bend.
 I am passionate about neuroscience, artificial intelligence and biology.

-My clinical interests are in longevity and mental health — currently working as a Product Manager at Function Health where I am a bridge between the clinical and product/eng/design teams.
+My clinical interests are in longevity and mental health — currently working at Function Health where I am a bridge between the clinical and product/eng/design teams.

 I consulted several early-stage startups in the digital health space and co-founded my own, a mental health platform offering psychedelic-assisted therapy in a safe and medically assisted setting.